Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Background

-Proximal Policy Optimization~\citep[PPO]{schulman2017Proximal} is a particularly prevalent, on-policy RL algorithm, with training comprising two distinct phases, which we call the outer and inner loops, respectively.
-In the outer loop, the current policy (also known as the behavior policy) collects data by rolling out $N$ parallel environments for $K$ steps each, resulting in a dataset with $N \cdot K$ transitions.
-Thereafter, the inner loop consists of $N_{\text{epochs}}$ passes over the full dataset, each pass performing $N_{\text{minibatches}}$ minibatch-SGD gradient steps, usually with the Adam optimizer~\citep{kingma2014adam}.
+Proximal Policy Optimisation~\citep[PPO]{schulman2017Proximal} is a particularly prevalent, on-policy RL algorithm, with training comprising two distinct phases, which we call the outer and inner loops, respectively.\footnote{These correspond to the data collection and model update steps of standard implementations, see \citet{shengyi2022the37implementation,huang2022cleanrl}.} In the outer loop, the current policy (also known as the behaviour policy) collects data by rolling out $N_\text{envs}$ parallel environments for $K$ steps each, resulting in a dataset with $N_\text{envs} \cdot K$ transitions.
+The inner loop consists of $N_{\text{epochs}}$ passes over this dataset, each pass performing $N_{\text{minibatches}}$ minibatch-SGD gradient steps, usually with the Adam optimiser~\citep{kingma2014adam}.

-The agent consists of an policy (also known as the actor) $\pi_\theta(a | s)$, defining a probability distribution over actions for each state, and a critic $V_\theta(s)$, which approximates the sum of discounted returns starting from a particular state $s$ and following $\pi_\theta$.
-Typically, both of these consist of deep neural networks parametrized by $\theta$, representing either a shared architecture or distinct weights for the actor and critic.
-The following loss function is typically maximized with respect to $\theta$:
+The agent consists of a policy (also known as the actor) $\pi_\theta(a | s)$, defining a probability distribution over actions for each state, and a critic $V_\theta(s)$, which approximates the sum of discounted returns starting from a particular state $s$ and following $\pi_\theta$.
+Typically, both of these consist of deep neural networks parametrised by $\theta$, representing either a shared architecture or distinct weights for the actor and critic.
+The following loss function is maximised with respect to $\theta$:

-where $\mathcal{H}$ is the entropy of the policy, $\hat A_t$ is the advantage calculated using GAE~\citep{schulman2015Highdimensional} and $r_t(\theta) = \frac{\pi_\theta(a_t | s_t)}{\pi_{\theta_\text{behavior}}(a_t | s_t)}$ is the probability ratio between the current and behavior policy. $V_t^\text{target}$ is defined as $V_\theta(s_t) + \hat A_t$, computed once before the first optimization step.
-Here, the purpose of the clipping term is to prevent the agent's policy moving too rapidly in any single iteration, and has the effect of zeroing out gradients from transitions where the current policy and the behavior policy's action probabilities differ by more than $\epsilon$~\citep{schulman2017Proximal}.
+where $\mathcal{H}$ is the entropy of the policy, $\hat A_t$ is the advantage calculated using GAE~\citep{schulman2015Highdimensional} and $r_t(\theta) = \frac{\pi_\theta(a_t | s_t)}{\pi_{\theta_\text{behaviour}}(a_t | s_t)}$ is the probability ratio between the current and behaviour policy. $V_t^\text{target}$ is defined as $V_\theta(s_t) + \hat A_t$, computed once before the first optimisation step.
+Here, the purpose of the clipping term is to prevent the agent's policy moving too rapidly in any single iteration, and has the effect of zeroing out gradients from transitions where the current policy and the behaviour policy's action probabilities differ by more than $\epsilon$~\citep{schulman2017Proximal}.